shuhaowu/shuhaowu.github.com/src/blog/2022/02-linux-rt-appdev-part2.rst

 * Disable `dynamic frequency scaling <https://wiki.archlinux.org/title/CPU_frequency_scaling>`__

-  * Modern CPUs ramp down their clock frequency while idling and ramp up when there is load.
+  * Modern CPUs ramp down their clock frequencies while idling and ramp up when there is load.
 This introduces unpredictability as it causes the performance of the CPU to vary with time.
 Anecdotally, I have noticed an order of magnitude higher worst-case latency when frequency scaling is on